Ancien régime: Administration

 One of the established principles of the French monarchy was that the king could not act without the advice of his counsel, and the formula "le roi en son conseil" expressed that deliberative aspect.
-The administration of the French state in the early modern period went through a long evolution, as a truly-administrative apparatus, relying on old nobility, newer chancellor nobility ("noblesse de robe") and administrative professionals, was substituted to the feudal clientelist system.
+The administration of the French state in the early modern period went through a long evolution, as a truly administrative apparatus, relying on old nobility, newer chancellor nobility ("noblesse de robe") and administrative professionals, was substituted to the feudal clientelist system.

 Conseil du Roi

-Under Charles VIII and Louis XII, the Conseil du Roi (King's Counsel) was dominated by members of twenty or so noble or rich families.
-Under Francis I the number of counsellors increased to roughly 70 individuals (although the old nobility was then proportionally more important than had been in the previous century).
+Under Charles VIII and Louis XII, the Conseil du Roi (King's Counsel) was dominated by members of about 20 noble or rich families.
+Under Francis I the number of counsellors increased to roughly 70 (although the old nobility was then proportionally more important than had been in the previous century).
 The most important positions in the court were those of the Great Officers of the Crown of France, headed by the connétable (chief military officer of the realm) until it was eliminated in 1627) and the chancellor.

 The royal administration during the Renaissance was divided between a small counsel (the "secret" and later "high" counsel) of 6 or fewer members (3 members in 1535, 4 in 1554) for important matters of state and a larger counsel for judicial or financial affairs.
 Francis I was sometimes criticised for relying too heavily on a small number of advisors, and Henry II, Catherine de Medici and their sons found themselves frequently unable to negotiate between the opposing Guise and Montmorency families in their counsel.

-Over time, the decisionmaking apparatus of the council was divided into several royal counsels.
+Over time, the decision-making apparatus of the council was divided into several royal counsels.
 Its subcouncils can be generally grouped as "governmental councils", "financial councils" and "judicial and administrative councils".
 With the names and subdivisions of the 17th and 18th centuries, the subcouncils were the following: